Who plays Cheese in Our Girl? EastEnders veteran Danny Hatchard joins cast of BBC drama

 Private Rhett 'Cheese' Charlton arrived in the final moments of episode 4 after Georgie returns to Afghanistan following Fingers' funeral.

-Fans have already raised their suspicions of Cheese, however, after it was revealed that he already knows Mimi from their previous life in the UK but their relationship seems cold and confrontational.
+Fans have already raised their suspicions of Cheese, however, after it was revealed that he already knows Mimi from their previous civilian life in the UK but their relationship seems cold and confrontational, something which could make for fascinating viewing when explored in the remaining episodes.

 Danny Hatchard: Films and TV